 II.
 Scope

-The Berkeley Data Classification Standard covers UC Berkeley Institutional Information and IT Resources.
+The Data Classification Standard covers Institutional Information and IT Resources.
 This Standard does not apply to Individually-Owned Data, which is defined as an individual’s own personal information that is not considered Institutional Information.

 Note: Data classification does not alter public information access requirements.
 California Public Records Act or Federal Freedom of Information Act requests and other legal obligations may require disclosure or release of information from any category.